 5. Develop a Shared Vision for Digital Learning

 It is vital that school districts set systemic plans around the effective use of technology that prepares students for success in college, career, and citizenship.
 While many schools have advanced digital learning programs, many still struggle to articulate a compelling vision for how their students will benefit from the technology that has been made available.
 With personalized student learning at the center, The Future Ready Framework provides a roadmap to support districts in their digital conversion.

 6. Plan for Growing Bandwidth

-While the cost of K-12 Internet access has declined 85% in the last five years, it is vital that school boards understand the need to invest in their broadband infrastructure continually.
+While the cost of K-12 Internet access has declined 90% since 2013, it is vital that school boards understand the need to invest in their broadband infrastructure continually.
 In today’s technology-driven classroom, the demand for bandwidth is growing at 50% every year; driven by the fact that once digital learning enters a school, teachers find more ways to enhance the learning experience with technology.
 You can view your district’s connectivity details and compare with similarly sized district by visiting Compare & Connect K-12.

 7. Be Prepared to Invest

 Reaching the FCC’s 100 kbps per student goal has opened the door to digital learning opportunities, but enabling digital learning in every classroom, every day requires more bandwidth and continued investment.
 School board members must now embrace and advocate for the FCC’s 1 Mbps per student of Internet access goal.
 Doing so will ensure their districts continually improve the level and quality of digital learning opportunities in the classroom.

 EducationSuperHighway was founded by a parent and school board member who saw the need to bring national attention to the classroom connectivity gap.
 Since then we’ve provided free technical assistance and tools to support hundreds through the process of upgrading.
 Find out more.